cvonfeldt/home-labs-soc/attacks/02-rdp-brute-force/Python_Script_VT_Enrichment/script_walkthrough.md

 - `malicious` - number of security vendors that flagged the IP
 - `suspicious` / `harmless` - additional vendor verdicts for context

-Returns `None` if the API call fails, which is handled gracefully in the main function.
+Returns `None` if the API call fails.

 ---
 <br>